Broken heart syndrome

-is usually diagnosed in an emergency or hospital setting, since most people with the condition have symptoms identical to those of a heart attack.
+Broken heart syndrome is usually diagnosed in an emergency or hospital setting.

-Have a family member or friend come with you, if possible.
-Someone who accompanies you can help remember all the information provided during your evaluation.
+If possible, have a family member or friend come with you to the hospital.
+Someone who goes with you can help you remember the information you're given.

 If possible, share important information with the person taking you to the hospital:

 - Any symptoms you're having, and how long you've had them.

 - Your important personal information, including any major stresses, such as the death of a loved one, or recent life changes, such as the loss of a job.

-- Your personal and family medical history, including other health conditions that you or your blood relatives have had, such as diabetes, high cholesterol or heart disease.
-It's also helpful for your health care providers to know about any prescription and nonprescription medications you're taking.
+- Your personal and family medical history, including health conditions such as diabetes, high cholesterol or heart disease.

-- Any recent injury to your chest that may have caused damage inside the body (internal injury), such as a broken rib or pinched nerve.
+- Any recent injury to your chest that may have caused damage inside the body, such as a broken rib or pinched nerve.